HanseSecure/forgetfulAdmin/README.md

 # forgetfulAdmin
-Default Credentials in a structured form
+Default Credentials in a (hopefully ;-) structured form

 This project is maintained by [Florian Hansemann](https://hansesecure.de/)